Skip to content

 Overall, the costly life cycle assessment is positive.
 Four of the six packaging strategies tested by Original Unverpackt are actually superior to conventionally packaged products.
 For example, noodles and chia seeds can reduce environmental impact by 18 percent and 40 percent respectively.
 Cosmetic products such as shower gel and hand washing-up liquid are also convincing with a reduction of 34 percent and 27 percent, respectively.

-However, the time-consuming cleaning of the containers for the fruit bears, which has a negative impact on the ecological balance, proved to be problematic.
-The direct sale of the fruit bears from the large containers can improve the ecobalance result here.
+However, the time-consuming cleaning of the containers for the gummy bears, which has a negative impact on the ecological balance, proved to be problematic.
+The direct sale of the gummy bears from the large containers can improve the ecobalance result here.
 Tofu, which is sold in a reusable deposit glass due to increased hygiene regulations, also fares considerably worse than the comparable package.
 The main reason for this is the relatively complex glass production.

 Ökobilanz.jpg